samsonitto/thewintergame/README.md

 and if the animal gets to the player in time, it will kill the player.
 Animals can be shot and killed by the player.
 If animal's health gets the 30%, animal will start running away from the player.
 When animal dies it drops items, that the player needs to survive.
 The challenge here was to align the animal to the terrain correctly as it moves on the hills.
 I've done it by using the RayCastHit.
+Animals have 3 animations: walk, run and attack.
+I had the death animation also implemented, but it did not work properly so I removed it.

 ## Items
 There are various types of items in the game: water, meat, weapon, flashlight, airplane parts, animal skin (useless in this version), silk (useless in this version)